mikew/redux-ts-helpers/README.md

   </tr>
 </table>

-### Reducers
+## Reducers

 `createReducer` builds a reducer for you.
 No more switch statements, you pass it an object.

-Use `tsGetReturnType` and `typeof` to get the type of a function's return value without having to know the interface beforehand.
+Use `ReturnType<T>` to get the type of a function's return value without having to know the interface beforehand.

 <table>
   <tr>